FelicxFoster/Sources/docs/source/introduction.rst

 Using Redis as a message queue
 ==============================

-One might argue that all this is not as simple, since an additional service ¨C the Redis data server ¨C must run side by side with Django.
+One might argue that all this is not as simple, since an additional service - the Redis data server
+- must run side by side with Django.
 Websockets are bidirectional but their normal use case is to trigger server initiated events on the client.
-Although the other direction is possible, it can be handled much easier using Ajax ¨C adding an additional TCP/IP handshake.
+Although the other direction is possible, it can be handled much easier using Ajax - adding an additional TCP/IP handshake.

-Here, the only ¡°stay in touch with the client¡± is the file descriptor attached to the websocket.
+Here, the only "stay in touch with the client" is the file descriptor attached to the websocket.
 And since we speak about thousands of open connections, the footprint in terms of memory and CPU resources must be brought down to a minimum.
 In this implementation, only one open file handle is required for each open websocket connection.